 After we understand the objective meaning of truth, we are ready to look at the concept of falsifiability using these thumbnails:

 - Dogma; that means, self-declared truth.

 - Falsifiability; that means, a better truth is possible.

 Every Thumoslang thumbnail definition is falsifiable.
-Anyone can test to see whether it is true or false.
+Anyone can test it to see whether it is true or false.
 If false, a better version should shortly replace the outdated version.
-That’s why each thumbnail can pass the test of time easily.
+That’s how each thumbnail can pass the time test over an enduring period.

 - Trust; that means, risk assessment.

 To trust this thumbnail, we have to define both risk and assessment.
 The following sequence explains the concept of risk.

 - Risk; that means, the level of danger.